 Fly in Safaris in Zambia

 Zambia is fast gaining a reputation as one of Southern Africa’s top wildlife destinations.
 Magnificent Victoria Falls is accessible from both Victoria Falls Airport in Zimbabwe and Livingstone on the Zambian side.
 Across from well known Mana Pools Reserve in Zimbabwe lies a Zambian gem, the Lower Zambezi National Park.
-Flights to Kariba in Zimbabwe provide access to this wilderness area teeming with elephant, hippo, lion and leopards.
-A flight further east from Livingstone to the small airport of Mfuwe puts you within a 30 minute drive by car to South Luangwa National Park.
+Flights to Kariba in Zimbabwe provide access to this wilderness area teeming with elephants, hippos, lions and leopards.
+A flight further east from Livingstone to the small airport of Mfuwe puts you within a 30-minute drive by car to South Luangwa National Park.
 Considered one of the greatest wildlife sanctuaries in the world, the concentration of animals around the Luangwa River is one of the most intense in Africa.

 3 Night Okavango Fly In Safari

 This short safari takes you into the Okavango Delta of Botswana - It uses 1 camp for 3 nights, allowing you time to get a good feel for this amazing area.
 We can replace this camp with any other safari camp in the Okavango Delta ...
 Read More+